GIXLabs/GIXLabs.github.io/how_to/Bambu_Lab.md

 ## Preparing 3D File

-1. If you are using Fusion360, click on Utility -> Make -> 3D Print option to generate the STL file of your 3D model.
+1. If you are using Fusion360, right click on body and select "Save as mesh" to generate the STL file of your 3D model.
 2. Use one of the USB flash drive to move the STL file from your computer onto the USB.
 3. Find the Bambu computer in front of the Bambu Lab 3D printer and use the login information posted on the computer to login.
 4. Insert your USB to the USB dock in front of the Bambu computer.